General info Last updated: 2026-02-24

 Modifying standard audio on a Windows machine can be daunting.
 If the above solution does not work, you might want to check these:

-How to connect a virtual audio source (Zoom, etc.)
+How to connect a virtual audio source (Zoom, etc.) on macOS

 This configuration allows InterpretBank ASR to listen to a source on your computer (youtube, zoom, etc.) and route the audio also to InterpretBank ASR.
 Note that you can not speak in your mike (for example for RSI) at the same time.
 See the limitation sessions below and how to configure your working station for RSI.

 You can use the VB-Cable virtual sound card.
 You can download it here.
 Once installed, VB-Cable will appear in the list of your sound devices.
-You can see tyour sound devices in macOS System Preferences | Sounds.
+You can see your sound devices in macOS System Preferences | Sounds.

 • Navigate to System Preferences | Sounds and select VB-Cable both in tab Output and Input.
 Now the sound on your computer will be automatically routed to the soundcard.
 You will not hear any audio from the speaker/earplugs anymore.
 InterpretBank ASR will be able to hear the sound in your computer.